-- IMPORTANT: This program is primarily targeted for applicants from less developed countries where MS is a prevalent disease, to provide the opportunity for clinical training in a European setting where MS is a focus.
+- IMPORTANT: This program is primarily targeted for applicants from less developed countries where MS is a prevalent disease, to provide.

 Clinical Training Location:

-- The Clinical Training Fellowship period must be spent in a European clinic or clinical research center focused on MS.
+- The Clinical Training Fellowship period must be spent in a European clinic or clinical research centre focused on MS.

 - For those candidates who are citizens of European countries, the site of training should, in most circumstances, be located in a different European country from that of the fellow’s citizenship, to help facilitate cross-border exchange and communications; exceptions will be considered under special circumstances.

 - The prospective fellow must determine in advance the Clinical Training Programme location and identify a proposed mentor who will be supporting the training period, all of which will be considered along with the fellow’s own qualifications, in the review and selection process.